actframework/act-demo-apps/todo-beetlsql/README.md

 TODO App Demo
 ==============

+**NOTE** THIS PROJECT IS OUT TO DATE - IT NEEDS TO BE UPDATED WHEN ACT-BEETSQL PLUGIN IS UPDATED

 A simple TODO Application built on top of ActFramework and Ebean

 **To run this application in dev mode:**